perladvent/perldotcom/content/article/passing-by.md

 modified modified modified
 ```

+While we are in the topic of "inspecting references", you can use a module like [Devel::Peek](https://metacpan.org/pod/Devel::Peek) or similar to get internal details on references (or any variable).
+You will get more details than what you ever wanted!

 ## Call by reference or by value?
 We discussed **assignments** but how are passed arguments to subs?